conda/ceps/cep-20.2.md

 We propose a new recipe format that is heavily inspired by conda-build.
 The main change is a pure YAML format without arbitrary Jinja or comments with semantic meaning.

+This document builds upon CEP 13, which defines the YAML syntax for the recipe.
+In this CEP, we define the allowed keys and values for the recipe.

 ## Motivation